opichon/UAMPostmarkSwiftMailerBundle/README.md

 SwitfMailer plugins
 -------------------

 The UAMPostmarkTransport should in theory be able to support all swiftmailer plugins.
-However, so far, only the Redirecting plugin has been tested.
+However, so far only the Redirecting plugin has been tested to some extent.

 ### Redirecting